Scholarship, Obama Scholars, and CAG Deferment Application

 Students receiving scholarships or participating in one of the programs named above may apply for deferment for the purpose of taking part in activities that would interrupt their required continuous enrollment at Arizona State University.
 The following conditions apply:

 - Deferment applications should be submitted no later than 30 days prior to the start of the semester of the requested leave of absence and must be approved prior to the planned departure.
-Failure to obtain approval prior to departure will result in loss of scholarship.

 - Length of deferment will be based on the circumstances, not to exceed two academic years.
 Religious missions can be approved for up to two and one-half years.